sim590/lain-wiki/Utilities.md

 `height` and `width` express a fraction of the workspace.

+**Notes**

-*Note*: if your application right border exceeds workspace, try setting `width = 0.999`.
+* If your application right border exceeds workspace, try setting `width = 0.999`.
+* If your application is a terminal and you have a rule like `awful.client.setslave` for your terminals, ensure you use an exception for `QuakeDD` (or your defined `name`).
+Otherwise, you may run into problems with focus.

 separators
 ----------